mananmkgithub/notesapi/README.md

 | DELETE | `/notes/Deletenotes/:id`     | Delete note by ID      |

-#sample to add notes
-#{
-  "notesname": "Learn Express.js",
-  "notesdescription": "A beginner's guide to building APIs using Express.js in Node.js.
-Covers routing, middleware, and RESTful design."
-}

 #you are confuse to get my gitub repo for full code--https://github.com/mananmkgithub/notesapi